opmed/Project4/README.md

 # Project

-You can click for the square to jump or you can click x.
+You can click the mouse for the square to jump or you can click x.